-Second Semester Spanish
+SPAN 002 Second Semester Spanish

-Prerequisite: Minimum grade of C in SPAN 001, or SPAN 001S, or SPAN 032, or SPAN 062M, or two years of high school Spanish.
+Prerequisite: Minimum grade of C in SPAN 001, or SPAN 001S, or SPAN 032, or SPAN 062M, or two years of high school Spanish with a minimum grade of C, or the equivalent.
 Continuation of SPAN 001.
 Continues students' introduction to the fundamentals of Spanish (listening, speaking, reading, writing and culture) with increased emphasis on writing and continued stress on language production, pronunciation, grammar, syntax, acquisition of a practical vocabulary through authentic language in a cultural context.
 NOTE: Not open to students who have completed SPAN 002S, or SPAN 033 and/or 034, or SPAN 063M and/or 064M.
+C-ID SPAN 110.
 Five hours lecture.

-SPAN 002S 5.0 Units

-Spanish for Spanish Speakers 2
+SPAN002S5.0 UnitsSpanish for Spanish Speakers 2

 Prerequisite: SPAN 001S with a minimum grade of C, or by consent of instructor.
 Course Advisory: SCC minimum English and Math standards.
 This course, which is conducted entirely in Spanish, is the second part of a two-semester sequence designed for heritage speakers of Spanish, or other linguistically qualified students, who are proficient in the language, but who have had little or no formal language training.
 It provides instruction that builds upon students' existing skills in reading, writing, speaking, listening and cultural knowledge.
 The course will underscore accuracy in the use of linguistic registers, hone aural comprehension, provide instruction in oral and written communication, expand word usage and vocabulary, and increase cultural awareness, so that students are able to address topics that go beyond the personal sphere.
 NOTE: Designed for heritage speakers.
 Intermediate proficiency in speaking, writing, listening and reading, as determined by the ACTFL guidelines.
 Open to students who have completed SPAN 001S or SPAN 003 or the equivalent, or consent by instructor.
+C-ID SPAN 230.
 Five hours lecture.